-The service has a small network of just 50 servers spread across 23 regions in 12 countries (there are twelve locations in North America, with the rest covering Europe, Japan and Hong Kong).
+The service has a small network spread across 23 cities in 12 countries (there are twelve locations in North America, with the rest covering Europe, Japan and Hong Kong).
 Apps are available for Windows, Mac, Android and iOS, and all keep your data safe by encrypting via AES-256.
 There's built-in blocking of malicious websites, and 24/7 support via email, ticket and live chat if anything goes wrong.

 - Want to try PrivateTunnel VPN?
 Check out the website here

-Pricing looks reasonable at $6 a month billed monthly, dropping to $2.92 on the annual plan.
-This only supports use by up to three devices simultaneously, but you can add more at extra cost.
+Pricing looks good at $6 a month billed monthly, dropping to $3 on the annual plan.
+This only supports use by up to three devices simultaneously, but you can add more at an extra cost.

 A seven-day free trial is available if you're interested.
 You must register with your email address and provide payment details (card or PayPal), but won't be billed if you cancel within the first seven days.

 Privacy and logging